Kunjesh9867/Projects/Java/Student Sitting Arrangement/README.md

 In this GUI, I have created sitting arrangement for 9 students.

-There are various roles on the basis of which student will get a random place out of 9 different places.
+There are rules on the basis of which student will get a random place out of 9 different places.

 <details>
 <summary>RULES</summary>